 Both land-based emissions and emissions from shipping are included in these calculations and have been tabulated in the BSEFS on nitrogen emissions.
-Gridded emissions for all sea regions were calculated by the EMEP Centre CEIP using the CAMS global shipping emission dataset (Granier et al., 2019) for the years 2000 to 2017, developed by the Finish Meteorological Institute (FMI), and provided via the ECCAD emission data base (ECCAD, 2019).
+Gridded emissions for all sea regions were derived by the EMEP Centre CEIP from the CAMS global shipping emission dataset (Granier et al., 2019) covering the years 2000 to 2018 and developed by the Finish Meteorological Institute.
 Shipping emissions from 1995 to 1999 were estimated using CAMS global shipping emissions for 2000, adjusted with trends for global shipping from EDGAR v.4.3.2 (JRC/PBL 2016).

-Calculated annual oxidised, reduced and total nitrogen depositions to the Baltic Sea basin in the period 1995 - 2017 are shown in Figure 1.
+Calculated annual oxidised, reduced and total nitrogen depositions to the Baltic Sea basin in the period 1995 - 2018 are shown in Figure 1.

 Figure 1.
-Atmospheric deposition of oxidised, reduced and total nitrogen to the entire Baltic Sea basin for the period 1995-2017, given as percentage of the respective 1995 values.
+Atmospheric deposition of oxidised, reduced and total nitrogen to the entire Baltic Sea basin for the period 1995-2018, given as percentage of 1995 levels.

-Large inter-annual variability in all types of nitrogen deposition to the Baltic Sea basin is seen during the considered period, and large reductions in depositions are calculated for both oxidised and total nitrogen in 2017, by 36% and 23%, respectively, as compared to the 1995 values.
-However, annual deposition of reduced nitrogen was only 1% lower in 2017 compared to 1995.
+Large inter-annual variability in all types of nitrogen deposition to the Baltic Sea basin is seen during the considered period, and large reductions in depositions are calculated for both oxidised and total nitrogen in 2018, by 37% and 25%, respectively, as compared to the 1995 values.
+However, annual deposition of reduced nitrogen was only 4% lower in 2018 compared to 1995.

-The annual depositions of reduced nitrogen and total nitrogen to the Baltic Sea both peaked in the year 2000 (with 119 Gg(N)/year and 320 Gg(N)/year, respectively), while the deposition of oxidised nitrogen peaked in 1998 (202 Gg(N)/year).
+The annual depositions of reduced nitrogen and total nitrogen to the Baltic Sea both peaked in the year 2000 (119 ktonnes(N)/year and 320 ktonnes(N)/year, respectively), while the deposition of oxidised nitrogen peaked in 1998 (202 ktonnes(N)/year).

-Mainly related to inter-annual variability in meteorological conditions, annual nitrogen deposition to the Baltic Sea and its sub-basins varies significantly from one year to another.
+Mainly related to inter-annual variability in meteorological conditions, nitrogen deposition to the Baltic Sea and its sub-basins varies significantly from year to year.
 Therefore, it has been common practice to "weather-normalize" depositions in order to filter out the inter-annual variability in meteorology.
-The method was described in detaile in Appendix D of Bartnicki et al. (2017).
-Basically, for each year we ask the question as to what the nitrogen deposition would have been with this year's emissions but with another year's meteorology.
+The method is described in Appendix D of Bartnicki et al. (2017).
+Basically, for each year we ask the question as to what the nitrogen deposition would have been with one year's emissions but another year's meteorology.
 For each year, we thus calculate the depositions for all other meteorological years.
-Currently we have data for 23 different meteorological years, i.e. for each year we obtain 23 different deposition values.
-We define the median among those as the normalized deposition, but in addition report the minimum and the maximum value for each year (Figure 2).
-The trend in the normalized deposition largely reflects the trend in emissions and thus is most policy-relevant, while the deposition values in Figure 1 show the actual deposition values based on the respective years actual meteorology.
+Currently we have meteorological data for 24 years (1995-2018), i.e. for each year we obtain 24 different deposition values.
+We define the median among these as the normalized deposition, but in addition report the minimum and the maximum value for each year (Figure 2).
+The trend in the normalized deposition largely reflects the trend in emissions and thus is most policy-relevant, while the deposition values in Figure 1 show the annual deposition values based on the respective year's actual meteorology.

-A quick inspection of Figure 2 indicates a clearly decreasing pattern in normalised annual total deposition of nitrogen, which corresponds to the generally decreasing trend in nitrogen emissions in the HELCOM area that is most relevant for nitrogen deposition on the Baltic Sea.
-Normalised depositions of oxidised, reduced, and total nitrogen in 2017 were 41% and 15% and 32%, lower than in 1995.
+A quick inspection of Figure 2 indicates a clearly decreasing pattern in normalised total deposition of nitrogen, corresponding to the generally decreasing trend in nitrogen emissions in the HELCOM area, which is most relevant for nitrogen deposition to the Baltic Sea.
+Normalised depositions of oxidised, reduced, and total nitrogen in 2018 were 41%, 14% and 31% lower than in 1995.

-Calculated annual total nitrogen deposition to the nine sub-basins of the Baltic Sea in the period 1995 - 2017 are presented in Figure 3.
+Calculated total nitrogen depositions to the nine sub-basins of the Baltic Sea in the period 1995 - 2018 are presented in Figure 3.
 For convenience, the definitions of the sub-basins along with a map of the Baltic Sea area are given in Figure 4.